frenchtoast747/webgl-obj-loader/README.md

 # webgl-obj-loader
 A simple script to help bring OBJ models to your WebGL world.
+I originally wrote this script for my CS Graphics class so that we didn't have to only have cubes and spheres for models in order to learn WebGL.
+At the time, the only sort of model loader for WebGL was [Mr. Doob's ThreeJS](http://threejs.org/).
+And in order to use the loaders you had to use the entire framework (or do some very serious hacking and duct-taping in order get the model information).
+My main focus in creating this loader was to easily allow importing models without having to have special knowledge of a 3D graphics program (like Blender) while keeping it low-level enough so that the focus was on learning WebGL rather than learning some framework.

 ## Mesh(objStr)